-TARDIS is currently working on several different projects focused on a variety of identity domains including ethnic/racial identity, national identity, parental identity, military identity and academic-specific identity domains:
+TARDIS is currently working on several different projects focused on a variety of identity domains including ethnic/racial identity, national identity, and drinking identity:

 - Study on Intergroup Attitudes (SIA): A cross-sectional study focused on understanding individual differences in intergroup attitudes across college-attending emerging adults.

 - Addressing Issues in Measurement of Cultural Identity (AIM-CI): A cross-sectional study focused on exploring the effect of item wording among cultural identity measures and establishing a comprehensive measure of cultural identity development.

 - Drinking Identity Project (DIP): A cross-sectional study focused on developing a comprehensive measure on drinking identity and the process underlying its development.

 - Psychometric on Identity and Cultural Scales (PICS): A cross-sectional study focused on developing and refining measures focused on personal and cultural identity development among Hispanic/Latino college-attending emerging adults.

 TARDIS is also involved in several active collaborative project at with faculty ODU: